tjunghans/lectures/fe-testing/articles/introduction.md

 Trying to test on a daily basis is something I've been aiming for for a long time.
 After giving it some thought it is clear to me as to why frontend testing is challenging.
 In the past years I've asked myself the following questions:

 1. How can I write tests so that it's fun or at least easy?
-2. How I can write testable code?
+2. How I can write testable JavaScript?
 3. Which test framework(s) do I use?
 4. How can I run tests on my machine as well as everyone else's including an integration server
 5. Lasty how do I get everyone else to write tests in the team?